 When I last visited, the structure was getting a bit of touch-up work done (thus, the scaffolding you can faintly see in the left of this photo).
 I think it’s a very photogenic structure regardless — even on the less-pretty side and with scaffolding in full view.

-It’s the Temple of the Frescoes, in the ancient Maya ruins of Tulúm, Mexico:
+This little figure is part of the decoration on the Temple of the Warriors in the Maya ruins of Chichén Itzá, Mexico: